christiangelone/maze_generator_and_solver/README.md

  ## How to solve maze ?
  * Click on `choose file`
- * Select the maze representation
+ * Select the maze representation file (make sure its extension is .txt)
  * Done!

  # Algorithms used for genearation